l30nard0/mif/doc/readme.txt

                 Figure 1.
 MIF prototype architecture overview

-MIF-pvdman receives network configurations through Router Advertisement messages (RAs).
+PvD-manager receives network configurations through Router Advertisement messages (RAs).
 Modified version of PvD aware radvd is used.
 Each RA may contain one or more network configurations which are classified either as explicit or implicit PvDs.
 Explicit PvD is a set of coherent NDP options explicitly labeled with a